agilepro/epiconsciousness/docs/Ethics/Morality/definitions.md

 Finally it is also possible there is a tension between the top two.
 A culture may adopt practices it views as moral but in fact turn out to be immoral.
 Two examples: bloodletting and slavery.

-## Rules are Approximate
+## A Rule is Approximate

-We will talk about morals as being the rules we live by, but remember that rules are only approximate expressions of the real moral.
+We will talk about morals as being the rules we live by, but remember that rules themselves are only approximate expressions of the real moral.
 A couple reasons for this:

 **Brevity**: a rule can be stated in a brief sentence: "don't break windows".
 For most windows you encounter -- probably more than 99.99% of them -- if you follow this rule you will be safe.
 But occasionally there are situations that are exceptions.
 If there is a fire, and someone is trapped inside, it is OK to break the window to save them.
 We put glass in front of fire alarms for the same reason: if there really is a fire then breaking the window is preferable to letting the fire burn down the house.